-I’m going touch upon the Sugata Mitra debate.
+I wanted to try and thread some recent twitter debates together.
+I’m going to touch upon the Sugata Mitra debate.
 Mitra is accused of poor research.
-I would describe it as “discursive research”.
-It generates discourse, the potential for change but it is empirically weak.
+I would describe it as “discursive research”; it generates the potential for change but it is empirically weak.
 You could accuse Coe (EEF toolkit) and Hattie (visible learning) of the same.

-DT Willingham is master at clever discourse particularly in his book “Why Don’t Students Like School?”.
-He makes assertions that sound sensible::
+DT Willingham in his book “Why Don’t Students Like School?” makes assertions that sound sensible::

 Most of the teachers I know entered the profession because they loved school as children

-What teachers don’t realise is that the reason that students don’t like school is because:
+What teachers don’t realise is that students don’t like school because:

 Contrary to popular belief, the brain is not designed for thinking